 The bottom line

-VoiceInk and Infina are on the same side of the war that matters: pay once, own your app, keep your audio on your Mac.
-VoiceInk holds the budget and open-source ground honestly, and if that is your whole brief, it is a great buy.
+VoiceInk and Infina are on the same side of the fight that matters: your audio stays on your Mac and dictation keeps working with no internet.
+VoiceInk holds the budget and open-source ground honestly, and if that is your whole brief, it is a great buy and the cheaper one.

-Infina is what the same philosophy looks like with more ambition and more resources: the full hands-free loop, OS-level voice control, and a funded team shipping fast, for $99 once.
+Infina is what the same on-device foundation looks like with more ambition and more resources: the full hands-free loop, OS-level voice control, and a funded team shipping fast, for a flat $99/year.

 If your voice mostly writes prompts, buy Infina.
 If we are wrong about that, the refund takes one email.